free-drones/rise_drones/doc/source/SEN_API.rst

   }

 Each function call must include an application id.
-This is because each SSS is owned by someone (application id), and that the owner has higher level permissions than non-owners.
-Some commands requires that the command is sent from the SSS owner in order to be acknowledged by the SSS, while some commands can be used by everyone.
+This is because each SEN is owned by someone (application id), and that the owner has higher level permissions than non-owners.
+Some commands requires that the command is sent from the SEN owner in order to be acknowledged by the SEN, while some commands can be used by everyone.
 This is explained in more detail in the Nack reasons for each command in the API.